Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

-A \emph{labelled clique} is a complete graph $K_n$ together with a labelling of $V(K_n)$ with numbers from an interval of the naturals of length $n$.
-The latter naturally induces on $V(K_n)$ a cyclic ordering and a rotation action.
-Given a labelled clique $K_n$, we partition $E(K_n)$ in \emph{types} as follows: the type of an edge $\{x_1, x_2\}$ is defined to be $\min\{z_1, z_2\}$, where $z_i:=(x_i-x_{3-i}) (\text{mod $n$})\in[\frac{n-1}{2}]$ for $i=1,2$.
-Edges of the same type will be called \emph{homotypical}.
-It is also useful to define the \emph{clockwise distance} of two homotypical edges contained in a labelled clique as the minimum order of a rotation that maps one to the other.
+A \emph{labelled clique} is a complete graph $K_n$ together with a labelling of $V(K_n)$ with numbers from an interval of length $n$ of the natural numbers.
+The labelling naturally induces on $V(K_n)$ a cyclic ordering, which we interpret as counterclockwise, and a rotation action.
+Given a labelled clique $K_n$, we partition $E(K_n)$ in \emph{types} as follows: the type of an edge $\{x_1, x_2\}$ is defined to be $\min\{(x_1-x_2) (\text{mod $n$}), (x_2-x_1) (\text{mod $n$})\}$.
+The type of every edge is in $[\lceil\frac{n-1}{2}\rceil]$.
+Edges of the same type are called \emph{homotypical}.